-- 10. If relief valve was removed from piston guide, install new relief valve and stake it securely being careful not to damage piston guide. - 11.
-Lubricate a new O-ring with Dynaflow oil and install in groove on hydraulic piston.
-If reaction plate was removed from hydraulic piston, install it on piston with raised portion away from piston.
+- 11. Lubricate a new O-ring with Dynaflow oil and install in groove on hydraulic piston.
+If reaction plate was removed from hydraulic piston, install it on piston with raised outer edge away from piston.
 Engage snap ring using No. 2 Truarc Pliers J-4880. - 12.
 Lubricate a new annular ring with Dynaflow oil and install it on shoulder of piston guide. - 13.
 Lubricate center hole of power piston guide with silicone grease.
-Holding hydraulic piston vertical with reaction plate down, start piston guide ribbed side up on piston.
-Set reaction plate square and centered over reaction levers, then lower quickly to hold levers in position while compressing springs.
-In this step, watch that wide end of a lever does not jump out of its seat.
+Holding hydraulic piston vertically with reaction plate down, start piston guide ribbed side up onto hydraulic piston.
+Set large reaction plate square and centered over reaction levers, then lower to hold levers in position while compressing spring.
+In this step, watch to see that wide end of a reaction lever does not jump out of its seat.
 See figure 9-26.
 Hold pressure while sliding piston guide down over hydraulic piston for installation of screws.
 Note that reaction levers must hold position, piston guide must clamp leather cup while expander and wick hold position under cup, and all holes must align-all at the same time.
-When correct, install screws and torque to 5-6 ft. lbs.
-NOTE: To assure that reaction levers are properly seated, check to see that master cylinder piston has a slight movement in power piston assembly.
+When correct, install screws.
+NOTE: To assure that reaction levers are all properly seated, check to see that hydraulic piston has a slight endwise movement in power piston assembly. - 14.
+Coat one side of rubber piston stop bumper with weatherstrip adhesive and air dry for 30-60 seconds.
+Install bumper in groove on hub of power piston. - 15.
+If push rod was disconnected from air valve, install bumper, push rod and washer.